dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/sl-partner-integration-guide.md

 ### For dbt Semantic Layer support

-For partner and customer support, please reach out to the [Support team](mailto:support@getdbt.com).
+For partner and customer support, please email the [Support team](mailto:support@getdbt.com).
 Please ensure the message includes:

 - "Semantic Layer"
 - The name of the partner software